lblakej/document-markup-mac-help/docs-mac-project-part-5/README.md

 ### 2. Table of Contents

-Here is all you need to take care of the table of contents tasks:
+Here is all you need to take care of the table of contents tasks (ignore footer reference; that is the next task:

 <img src="table-of-contents.png">